AustinQ23/CMSI-3802/README.md

 ### 1. Enums and Pattern Matching

 This example demonstrates how to define **Enums** and use the **Match** statement to handle data variants.
-It showcases how TEMP_JS ensures exhaustiveness—meaning you must account for every possible enum variant or boolean state.
+It showcases how TEMP_JS ensures exhaustiveness, meaning you must account for every possible enum variant or boolean state.

 ```
 enum Direction { North South East West }